 CEE Program Partner Opportunities

-The Community Engagement Exchange (CEE) Program is seeking U.S.-based civil society organizations to host one or two CEE Fellows for a fully funded 3-month Practicum from April 24-July 14, 2023.
-To express your interest in hosting a fellow for a U.S.-based Practicum, please complete the Host Interest Form.
+The Community Engagement Exchange (CEE) Program is seeking U.S.-based civil society organizations to host one or two CEE Fellows for a fully funded 3-month Practicum from February 5–April 25, 2024.
+To express your interest in hosting a Fellow for a U.S.-based Practicum, please complete the Host Interest Form.
+If you would like to set up a meeting to learn more about this opportunity, please email email@example.com.

 Benefits of Hosting a CEE Fellow: